 At Burke’s, Kim focused on improving professional development for faculty and staff, building parent-school partnership through parent education and conversation, and examining all programs with a focus on mission-alignment.
 At Hockaday, Kim led the school through its Centennial celebrations and a successful Centennial Capital Campaign, which included building a state-of-the-art integrated Science and Arts building, while also developing a new strategic plan and guiding the school’s ISAS self-study.
 At GEMS, Kim focused on building school culture and enrollment, critical components of developing a successful new school.
 At Newman, Kim led a board-level task force to develop principles for civil discourse and a new mission statement highlighting the school’s commitment to inclusion, while also leading the school through a successful self-study.
 At McGehee, Kim was instrumental in leading the Upper School through the challenges associated with Hurricane Katrina.
 She also focused on growing the enrollment of the Upper School and fostering excellence in the academic, athletic, and extracurricular programs.

-Kim currently serves on the board of ERB and The Heads Network.
-She has served on the boards of the Independent Schools Association of the Southwest, the Southwest Preparatory Athletic Conference, and Aim High in San Francisco.
+Kim currently serves on the board of The Heads Network.
+She has previously served on the boards of ERB, the Independent Schools Association of the Southwest, the Southwest Preparatory Athletic Conference, and Aim High in San Francisco.

 Kim holds a bachelor’s degree in Journalism from Louisiana State University, where she graduated summa cum laude with minors in History and English.
 She earned a master’s degree in History and is ABD from Tulane University.

 Kim is married to Mark Cortez, a career math teacher in independent schools.
-Kim and Mark have one daughter, Ida Cortez, a recent graduate of Bowdoin College in Brunswick, Maine and a new teaching fellow in mathematics at Groton School.
-Kim enjoys traveling, entertaining, jogging, reading, cheering on her beloved Saints, and spending time with friends and family.
+Kim and Mark have one daughter, Ida Cortez, a graduate of Bowdoin College in Brunswick, Maine who is now a teacher in an independent school.
+Kim enjoys traveling, entertaining, reading, going on DC city hikes, cheering on her beloved Saints, and spending time with friends and family.